New Job-Role Training Path: Active Directory Penetration Tester! Learn More

 Both attackers and defenders often overlook misconfigured discretionary access control lists (DACLs) within an Active Directory environment.
 For attackers, abusing misconfigured DACLs can allow not only horizontal and vertical privilege escalation and lateral movement within an AD environment, but can also lead to a complete compromise of the domain.

-DACL Attacks I is the first of three mini-modules covering common attacks against misconfigured DACLs within an Active Directory environment.
+DACL Attacks I covers common attacks against misconfigured DACLs within an Active Directory environment.
 We will first understand DACLs and Security Descriptors, their internal structure and various members, and how they work.
 Then, we will learn about Access Control Entries (ACEs) and their implications within a DACL, and we will go over the interpretation of some access mask bits that interest us.
 We will also identify abusable object-specific and validated writes access rights.

 Subsequently, we will then start enumerating DACLs from Windows and Linux and abusing/attacking misconfigured ones.
 By carrying out these attacks, we will gain access to privileged resources, escalate privileges horizontally and vertically, and move laterally across the target Active Directory network.